 - a.
-Bypass is unavoidable to prevent loss of life, personal injury, or severe property damage.
-"Severe property damage" means substantial physical damage to property, damage to the treatment facilities which would cause them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass. - b.
-No feasible alternatives to the bypass exist, such as: - The use of auxiliary treatment facilities. - Retention of untreated wastes. - Maintenance during normal periods of equipment downtime, but not if the Permittee should have installed adequate backup equipment in the exercise of reasonable engineering judgment to prevent a bypass. - Transport of untreated wastes to another treatment facility. - c.
-Ecology is properly notified of the bypass as required in Special Condition S3.F of this permit. - 3.
-If bypass is anticipated and has the potential to result in noncompliance of this permit. - a.
-The Permittee must notify Ecology at least thirty (30) days before the planned date of bypass.
-The notice must contain: - A description of the bypass and its cause. - An analysis of all known alternatives which would eliminate, reduce, or mitigate the need for bypassing. - A cost-effectiveness analysis of alternatives including comparative resource damage assessment. - The minimum and maximum duration of bypass under each alternative. - A recommendation as to the preferred alternative for conducting the bypass. - The projected date of bypass initiation. - A statement of compliance with SEPA. - A request for modification of water quality standards as provided for in WAC 173-201A-410, if an exceedance of any water quality standard is anticipated. - Details of the steps taken or planned to reduce, eliminate, and prevent reoccurrence of the bypass. - b.
+If a bypass is for non-essential maintenance, the Permittee must notify Ecology, if possible, at least ten (10) days before the planned date of bypass.
+The notice must contain: - A description of the bypass and the reason the bypass is necessary. - An analysis of all known alternatives which would eliminate, reduce, or mitigate the potential impacts from the proposed bypass. - A cost-effectiveness analysis of alternatives. - The minimum and maximum duration of bypass under each alternative. - A recommendation as to the preferred alternative for conducting the bypass. - The projected date of bypass initiation. - A statement of compliance with SEPA. - A request for modification of water quality standards as provided for in WAC 173-201A-410, if an exceedance of any water quality standard is anticipated. - Details of the steps taken or planned to reduce, eliminate, and prevent recurrence of the bypass. - b.
 For probable construction bypasses, the Permittee must notify Ecology of the need to bypass as early in the planning process as possible.
 The Permittee must consider the analysis required above during the project planning and design process.
-The project-specific engineering report or facilities plan as well as the plans and specifications must include details of probable construction bypasses to the extent practical.
+The project-specific engineering report as well as the plans and specifications must include details of probable construction bypasses to the extent practical.
 In cases where the Permittee determines the probable need to bypass early, the Permittee must continue to analyze conditions up to and including the construction period in an effort to minimize or eliminate the bypass.